Last AH-64D Flight From Korea

 |0

-This work, Last AH-64D Flight From Korea, by CPT Frank Spatt and SPC Oscar Toscano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Last AH-64D Flight From Korea, by CPT Frank Spatt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT